-Irrevocable Trusts, such as our trademarked - Ultra Trust®, can be a very powerful device in divorce.
-If an Irrevocable Trust is drafted and implemented correctly, assets transferred to the Irrevocable Trust (Ultra Trust®) are the property of the Ultra Trust® and is not "marital property" subject to equitable distribution between the divorcing parties.
+An Irrevocable Trust in Divorce Settlement, such as our trademarked – Ultra Trust®, can be a very powerful device in divorce.
+If an Irrevocable Trust is drafted and implemented correctly, assets transferred to the Irrevocable Trust (Ultra Trust®) are the property of the Ultra Trust® and is not “marital property” subject to equitable distribution between the divorcing parties.
 The Irrevocable Trust is considered to be a third party independent owner of assets titled to the Trust without regard of its creators.
 Courts cannot force equitable distribution of assets held by an independent third party in cases of divorce.

 - Property received by one spouse through gift or inheritance.

 - Property received through separate property owned by the spouse outside the community property rules, i.e. rents on separate investment real estate.

 - Through ownership by some other legal entity: Partnership, Corporation, or Limited Liability Company.

 An Irrevocable Trust in Divorce Settlement like our Ultra Trust® with an independent Trustee avoids common law disposition in a community property state.
 If your Irrevocable Trust is the legitimate title holder / legal owner of the property, such third party property held by the Irrevocable Trust is not a marital asset, therefore, not subject to the equitable division of property by the divorcing spouses.